SavitriBisht/coursera-getting-and-cleaning-data-peer-assessment/README.md

 Extracts only the measurements on the mean and standard deviation for each measurement.
 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive activity names.
-Creates a independent tidy data set which is called tidy.cs vwith the average of each variable for each activity and each subject.
+Creates a independent tidy data set which is called tidy.cs v with the average of each variable for each activity and each subject.
 Detailed information about generated datasets can be found on the CodeBook.md file.